Skip to main content

 Right – The vapor barrier is thoroughly sealed with tape at all seams.

-Right - Workers installed rigid foam on the sill plates of these pre-cast, pre-insulated concrete wall panels, as well as on the floor, to provide a continuous layer of insulation under and around the not-yet-poured basement floor slab.
+Right - Workers installed rigid foam on the floor and the sill plates of these pre-cast, pre-insulated concrete wall panels to provide a continuous layer of insulation under and around the not-yet-poured basement floor slab.

-Right - Workers installed rigid foam on the sill plates of these pre-cast, pre-insulated concrete wall panels, as well as on the floor, to provide a continuous layer of insulation under and around the not-yet-poured basement floor slab.
+Right - Workers installed rigid foam on the floor and the sill plates of these pre-cast, pre-insulated concrete wall panels to provide a continuous layer of insulation under and around the not-yet-poured basement floor slab.

 Right – Two inches of rigid foam was installed on the ground before pouring the basement floor slab while precast, pre-insulated concrete panels comprise the basement walls.